 Also, make sure you pick a single topic to focus on.

 Whether it’s about email marketing best practices or how to bake a cake, it should be something specific.
 Broad topics only result in cluttered infographics that achieve no purpose.

 Use icons to illustrate your point

 Your infographic is pretty much useless if all you did was stuff it with text.

 We get it.
 It can be hard to distill several long paragraphs into a few lines of copy.
 But this is exactly where icons can help you out.

-Use icons to emphasize on key points, or even completely replace words and subheadings.
-They help you balance the visual-to-text ratio in your infographic and make it more fun to look at.
+Use icons to emphasize key points, or even completely replace words and subheadings.
+They help you balance the visual-to-text ratio and make it more fun to look at.